Best Case Interview Books: 18 Books Ranked (2026)

 This is the first book you should read.

 Why?
-Because it teaches you how to create custom frameworks on the spot instead of memorizing generic ones.
-Interviewers know when you're using memorized frameworks from Case in Point.
-They'll penalize you for it.
+Because it teaches you how to create custom case interview frameworks on the spot instead of memorizing generic ones.
+Interviewers know when you're using a memorized template, and they'll penalize you for it.

 Hacking the Case Interview shows you how to build frameworks that fit each specific case.
 This makes you look like you're actually thinking, not regurgitating.